aconaway1/transit_tracker/README.md

 If you don't want to enable logging, set `logging_enabled` to `False`.

-The `logging_level` is the value the Python `logging` module will use.
+The `log_level` is the value the Python `logging` module will use.
 The module wants a built-in value, but those just map to integers.
 Debug is 10.

 The `log_file` is...you guessed it!
 This file is in the `/code/data` folder on the containers so that the host OS